Every hobby has its learning curve, and embroidery is no exception. Avoiding mistakes can save you time, money and frustration.

 2. Choosing the wrong embroidery fabric for the type of embroidery

 Most forms of surface embroidery require a firm fabric foundation, often with a thread count of 28 or higher.
-Using an embroidery fabric with a lower thread count can result in poorly-formed stitches.
+Using an embroidery fabric with a lower thread count can result in poorly-formed stitches, although you can add stabilizer to create a better surface.
 Counted Thread or Pulled Thread projects require a lower, looser thread count.
 This makes it easier to pull and remove threads and create lacy stitches.

 3. Selecting the wrong size of needle

-4. Using a sharp needle when a ball-point needle should be used
+4. Using a sharp needle when you should use a ball-point needle

 5. Starting and ending a thread with knots

-Knots should always be avoided in any type of embroidery project.
-Instead, start a new thread with a waste knot, away knot, or by weaving it into the back side of an area that has already been stitched.
+Although not the worst mistake ever, it's best to avoid knots in any type of embroidery project.
+Instead, start a new thread with a waste knot, away knot, or by weaving it into the back of previously worked stitches.
 Knots cause unwanted bulk on the back of the piece, resulting in the work not lying flat when pressed or mounted.
-Knots in projects that will be laundered frequently tend to work themselves free, leaving you with missing embroidered areas.
+Plus, when you launder a project, the knots tend to work themselves free.

 6. Selecting an embroidery thread that is too heavy or light for the task

-Bold lines of embroidery require thicker embroidery threads, and narrow lines require finer threads.
-Threads can be combined to make a thicker strand, and floss can be separated into single strands or groups of strands.
-Also, using a thread that is too thick for the fabric chosen can cause problems as well - the threads in the fabric are moved and shifted to accommodate the thickness of the thread used, causing puckering.
+Generally, bold lines of embroidery require thicker embroidery threads and narrow lines require finer threads.
+Combin threads to make a thicker strand and separate floss into single strands or groups of strands for working thinner lines.
+Also, using a thread that is too thick for the fabric chosen can cause problems as well.
+The threads in the fabric move and shift to accommodate the thickness of the thread used, causing puckering.

 7. Using a craft thread rather than an embroidery thread

-Inexpensive thread sold in packages as a “Craft Thread” (often 6-strand floss or #5 pearl cotton) are meant to be used in craft projects such as friendship bracelets, macramé, or children’s crafts and should not be used for embroidery.
+Inexpensive thread sold in packages as a “Craft Thread” (often 6-strand floss or #5 pearl cotton) are for craft projects such as friendship bracelets, macramé, or children’s crafts and not for embroidery.

 The quality of craft threads is much lower than embroidery-quality thread.
-Craft threads fray easily and don’t come in as wide a range of colors.
+Craft threads fray easily and pill when worked through the fabric.
 They also may not be colorfast, and the color can bleed into the fabric during laundering.

-8. Marking your fabric with a pencil or pen
+8. Marking your fabric with a regular pen

-Always use a water-soluble fabric marking pen, chalk pencil or fabric pencil to mark an embroidery design on your fabric.
-Do not use any type of pen or pencil designated for use on paper.
+It's best to use a water-soluble fabric marking pen, chalk pencil or fabric pencil to mark your embroidery design on your fabric.
 Regular pens (sometimes even those labeled as “permanent”) can bleed into the fabric with handling or laundering, or may not wash out completely.

-9. Using a transfer pencil instead of a water-soluble fabric pencil or pen
+9. Using a heat transfer pencil or instead of a water-soluble fabric pencil or pen

-Heat transfer pencils are permanent and are used for iron-on designs.
+Transfer pencils and pens are great for making iron-on designs, but they are permanent.
 This means that the marked lines need to be completely covered with embroidery or they will show in the finished project.

-TIP: When in doubt, test the pen or pencil on a scrap of the fabric you will be using to make certain it will wash out.
+TIP: When in doubt, test the pen or pencil on a scrap of the fabric you are using to make certain it will wash out.

 11. Not using an embroidery hoop or frame

-Using an embroidery hoop, scroll frame or stretcher bars keeps the fabric taut and makes it easier to work accurate, well-formed stitches.
-Using these tools helps your tension consistent, helps eliminate puckering or stitch distortion, and also keeps the work cleaner as you won’t be bunching the fabric in your “holding hand” as you stitch.
+Using an embroidery hoop, scroll frame, or stretcher bars keeps the fabric taut and makes it easier to work accurate, well-formed stitches.
+These tools keep your tension consistent, help eliminate puckering or stitch distortion, and also keep the work cleaner as you're less likely to bunch the fabric in your “holding hand” as you stitch.

 13. Not removing the hoop before storing

-Always remove your embroidery hoop before putting away your embroidery for the day, or storing it for any length of time.
-A hoop can leave a crease in the fabric that can be permanent or very difficult to remove.
+Always remove your embroidery hoop before putting away your embroidery for the day, and especially before storing it for any length of time.
+A hoop can leave a crease in the fabric that is permanent or very difficult to remove.
 It is okay, however, to leave your work in a stretcher frame or scroll frame, as these tools do not cause creases.
-Be sure to also remove the needle from the fabric before storing, in case it rusts.
+It's also a good idea to remove the needle from the fabric before storing, in case it rusts.

 14. Not having enough floss or embroidery thread when starting the project